cisotradecraft/Podcast/README.md

 - [Say Firewall One More Time](https://cisotradecraft.podbean.com/e/ciso-tradecraft-say-firewall-one-more-time/)
 - [The Essential 8](https://cisotradecraft.podbean.com/e/ciso-tradecraft-the-essential-eight/)
 ## Detection and Response Capabilities
 Detection & Response Capabilities is about creating an organization to identify how attackers might circumvent your organization’s defensive technologies.
 Since 100% protection isn’t achievable, it’s about effective incident response to cyber incidents such as ransomware or business email compromise.
+This section also includes Business Continuity and Disaster Recovery Planning.
 - [10 Steps to Cyber Incident Response Playbooks](https://cisotradecraft.podbean.com/e/10-steps-to-cyber-incident-response-playbooks/)
 - [Brace for Incident (with Bryan Murphy)](https://cisotradecraft.podbean.com/e/ciso-tradecraft-brace-for-incident-with-bryan-murphy/)
 - [Cyber Deception (with Kevin Fiscus)](https://cisotradecraft.podbean.com/e/ciso-tradecraft-cyber-deception-with-kevin-fiscus/)